 Entering Room 6, we find ourselves seated in the front pew of a church.
 The earthquake took place on November 1, which in the Catholic world is All Saints Day and many people were at Mass.
 The life-size video image portrays a mass being said complete with the smell of incense filling the air.
 Small tremors begin, then suddenly, the earthquake erupts — pews shake, the church crumbles, and fire spreads.
 A guide rushes in, urging visitors to escape, heightening the realism.

-the chaos and destruction of an earthquake — a powerful
+The Quake museum offers a strikingly realistic glimpse into the chaos and destruction of an earthquake — a powerful reminder of nature’s force.

 The next room depicts the aftermath on Lisbon’s streets, showing the devastation.
 However, the experience highlights that many who fled to the open area of the shoreline perished in the resulting tsunami.